 The Notice to Vacate that may be required under state or local law may be combined with or run concurrently with the notice of lease termination.

+Any Notice to Vacate or Notice to Quit that is required by state or local law will run concurrently with the Notice of Lease Termination under this section.

 Chapter 14

 14-I.B.
 INFORMAL HEARING PROCESS [24 CFR 960.208(a) and PH Occ GB, p.
 58]